maubanel/UE5-Lighting/mobility/README.md

 ##### `Step 13.`\|`ITL`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Since shadows can't be baked for movable objects (the shadows have to move around) as predicted this static light doesn't cast a shadow.
 Avoid using this type of light if the actor passes under it with such a prominent light like in this scene.
 This exacerbates the issue.
+Notice that the self shadowing on the cubes doesn't look right.
+They are a lot brighter than the static ones and again look wrong.

 ![no shadow for static light movable object](images/NoShadow2.jpg)